-- -Under the Slum and Blight Sub-Component, a "Dangerous Building Program" will be implemented.
-The program is designed to demolish deteriorated properties that have been identified by city code regulations as being unsafe and in need of immediate repair or in need of demolition.
-The budget for 2013-14 it is being proposed that \$39, 021 will come from the 2013-14 allocation, and \$9,000 will come from anticipated program income for 2013-14 for a total of \$\$48,021. - -Under the Acquisition/Reuse Component, funds have been set aside for the Operation and Repair of Foreclosed Properties that have been purchased over the past few years.
-The budget for 2013-14 it is being proposed that \$83,000 will come from the anticipated 12-13 rollover balance and \$ 20,000 from the anticipated program income for 2013-14 for a total of \$103,000. - -Under the Acquiring foreclosure properties, continuing to partner with our local Habitat for Humanity to sell these properties for rehabilitation to qualified Habitat for Humanity households. - b.
+Under the Slum and Blight Component, a "Dangerous Building Program" will be implemented.
+The program is designed to demolish deteriorated properties that have been identified by city code regulations as being unsafe and in need of immediate repair or need to be demolished.
+The program budget for 2012-13 is approximately \$45,000 (including administrative cost).
+All \$45,000 will come from the 2011-12 rollover balance.

+Under the Acquisition/Reuse Component, funds have been set aside for the Operation and Repair of Foreclosed Properties that have been purchased over the past few years.
+The program budget for 2012-13 is approximately \$62,500 (including service delivering costs).
+All \$62,500 will come from the 2011-12 rollover balance.

+- b.
 Homebuyer Assistance Program Component.
-The objective under this program is to provide financial assistance to qualified low- and moderate-income first-time homebuyers, with incomes at or below 80% of the AMI limits, to purchase existing and/or newly constructed single-family housing in residentially-zoned areas.
+The objective under this program is to provide financial assistance to qualified low- and moderate-income first-time homebuyers, with incomes at or below 80% of the area median income limits, to purchase existing and/or newly constructed single-family housing in residentially-zoned areas.
 The overall goal of the Homebuyer Assistance Program is to allow low- and moderate-income households to gain access to housing and/or improve their housing status.
-The budget for 2013-14 it is being proposed that the total \$105,000 will come from the anticipated 12-13 rollover balance. - c.
+The program budget for 2012-13 is at approximately \$115,500, of which \$53,000 will come from the 2011-12 rollover balance and \$62,500 will come from the 2012-13 allocation. - c.
 Neighborhood Housing Improvement Program Component.
 The Neighborhood Housing Improvement Program objective will be to provide financial assistance to qualified low- and moderate-income single-family homeowners at or below 80% of the area median income limits to improve the physical condition of their single-family homes in residentially-zoned areas.
 The overall goal of the Neighborhood Housing Improvement Program is to allow single-family homeowners to reside in decent, safe, and sanitary housing that will enhance neighborhood sustainability.
-The budget for 2013-14 it is being proposed that \$120,000 will come from the anticipated 2013-14 allocation; \$200,000 will come from the 12-13 rollover balance and \$42,696 from the anticipated program income for 2013-14 for a total of \$379.696. - d.
-The Renter Affordability Program Component.
-The Renter Affordability Program Component objective is to provide assistance to low-income households, who are at or below 50% or less of the Story County median income limits, gain access to rental housing units that will improve their housing status, and help them to secure economic stability in order to remain in these housing units.
-The activity that will be implemented will be the Deposit and/or First Month's Rent Assistance.
-The budget for 2013-14 it is being proposed that all \$77,000 will come from the anticipated 12-13 rollover balance. - 2.
-PUBLIC IMPROVMENTS OBJECTIVE: CDBG funds should be used to strengthen neighborhoods by implementing programs that will increase or improve public facilities, infrastructure, and services.

-a.
+The program budget for 2012-13 is approximately \$426,021 (including \$11,521 of service delivery costs) of which \$145,000 (\$7,500 for service deliver costs) will come from the 2011-12 rollover balance and \$281,021 (\$4,021 for service delivery costs) will come from the 2012-13 allocation.
+Additionally, approximately \$25,000 has been allocated from the 2011-12 rollover balance to implement a "Single-family Conversion" pilot project to offer loan repair funds to a property owner of a single-family conversion rental unit to convert back into a single-family unit to sell to low- and moderate-income homebuyers.

+- 2. PUBLIC IMPROVMENTS OBJECTIVE: CDBG funds should be used to strengthen neighborhoods by implementing programs that will increase or improve public facilities, infrastructure, and services. - a.
 Neighborhood Infrastructure Improvements Program.
 The Neighborhood Infrastructure Program objective will be to make various infrastructure improvements (curb, sidewalks, street, etc.) in targeted low- and moderate-income census tracts.
 The overall goal of the Program is to preserve and enhance the viability and aesthetics of the infrastructure in our core existing neighborhoods.
-The budget for 2013-14 it is being proposed that \$250,000 will come from the anticipated 2013-14 allocation, and \$100,000 will come from the 12-13 rollover balance for a total of \$350,000.
+The program budget for 2012-13 is approximately \$378,896 of which \$75,000 will come from the 2012-13 program allocation, approximately \$260,000 from the 2011-12 rollover balance, and \$43,896 from 2012-13 anticipated program income.

-See Attachment 1 for Project Worksheets and Five-Year Objectives and Outcomes Table
+See Attachment 1 for Amended Project Worksheets and Five-Year Objectives and Outcomes Table

-Proposed 2013-14 Action Plan Expenditure Budget:
+Proposed 2012-13 Action Plan Expenditure Budget:

-Programs Budget Operation and Repair (Rehab/Maintenance) \$103,000 Dangerous Building Program (Slum & Blight) 48,021 Neighborhood Home Improvement Program 379,696 Renter Affordability Assistance Program 77,000 Homebuyer Assistance Program 105,000 Neighborhood Infrastructure Improvements Program 350,000 2013-14 Program Administration 124,429 Total \$1,187,146
+Programs Budget

+Operation and Repair (Acquisition/Reuse) 62,500

+Dangerous Building Program (Slum & Blight) 45,000

+Neighborhood Home Improvement Program 426,021

+Single-Family Conversion Project 25,000

+Homebuyer Assistance Program 115,500

+Neighborhood Infrastructure Improvements Program 378,896

+2012-13 Program Administration 113,229

+Total \$1,166,146